Sustainability

 Conservation of the Global Environment

 The OPEN HOUSE Group promotes sustainability aiming to contribute to the realization of a sustainable society through our business activities while achieving sustainable corporate growth.
-We have positioned environmental conservation as one of our material issues.
 Recognizing that our business activities affect the environment, we will promote initiatives to reduce environmental impact and conserve the environment, both within the Group and throughout our entire value chain.

 Our environmental conservation activities are conducted based on our “OPEN HOUSE Group’s Environmental Policy.”